BenjaminGuinet/BenjaminGuinet.github.io/_posts/2025-01-02-Pop-science_Natural_selection.md

 It’s easy to imagine that, after thousands of generations, this process can produce incredible traits:

-    -The telescopic eyes of a hawk ready to swoop on its prey,
+- The telescopic eyes of a hawk ready to swoop on its prey,

-    -The incredible strength of a mantis shrimp capable of breaking a skull,
+- The incredible strength of a mantis shrimp capable of breaking a skull,

-    -Or the majestic aquatic ballet of a blue whale —
+- Or the majestic aquatic ballet of a blue whale —

 These are just a few of the countless amazing examples found across our planet.